Attorney claims to leak Ahmaud Arbery shooting to defuse community tensions

 Arbery’s father says he is grateful for all the community support his family has received.

 “I pray to God they keep the support going.
-Don’t let up and let’s get justice for Ahmaud,” Arbery said.
+Don’t let up and let’s get justice for Ahmaud,” he said.

 Tucker, who has spoken for the McMichaels in the past, says he does not officially represent anyone in the case.
-In a statement late Thursday, he said his intention was to protect the community he loves.
+In a statement late on Thursday he said his intention was to protect the community he loves.

 Arbery’s father says he hopes the support for his son and his family continues.

-There is a protest planned at the Brunswick Courthouse on Friday at 10:00 am.
+There is another protest planned at the Brunswick Courthouse on Friday at 10 a.m.